per2jensen/scrubexif/README.md

 VERSION=0.5.11; docker pull per2jensen/scrubexif:$VERSION
 ```

-Pull the latest stable release (when available)
+Pull the latest `stable` release (when available)

 ```bash
 docker pull per2jensen/scrubexif:stable
 ```

-✔️ All `:0.5.x` and `:stable` images are verified via GitHub Actions CI.
+✔️ All `:0.5.x` and `:stable` images run the test suite successfully as part of the release pipeline.

 >`:dev` → Bleeding edge development, **only built >locally**, not pushed to Docker Hub